 Most of the shows on the main ITV channel aren’t available to viewers in Northern Ireland and Scotland.
 This is why we need to check your location to ensure that we comply with our broadcasting and rights regulations (the legal stuff!).

-Don’t worry, viewers in Scotland and Northern Ireland will still be able to watch shows from ITV2, ITV3, ITVBe, ITV4 and CITV and can watch all main channel shows via STV or UTV.
+Don’t worry, viewers in Scotland will still be able to watch shows from ITV2, ITV3, ITVBe, ITV4 and CITV and can watch all main channel shows via STV.

 Why does the ITV Hub have ads?

 Our service is kept free thanks to the ads that you watch during shows, and it's because of these ads that we can invest in even more great programming for you!

 If you want to watch programmes ad-free, take a look at our subscription service, ITV Hub+

 We use Functional Cookies to improve your experience on our app.
 We only collect anonymous information though, no personal information.

 ITV’s video-on-demand services are regulated by Ofcom (the independent regulator for the UK communications industries) together with the Association for Television On Demand (ATVOD) in relation to editorial content, and the Advertising Standards Agency (ASA) in relation to advertising content.